Product

 If you want to query the data directly from a compatible client, you can configure the query through the MongoDB Atlas Data Federation instance, where your machine’s synced data is stored.
 Once you have synced data to the Viam app and configured a database user, you can directly query that data from an MQL-compatible database client, such as the mongosh shell, MongoDB Compass, or one of many third-party tools.

-• Doing statistical analysis to quantify relationships within the data, test hypotheses, and validate assumptions.
+• Performing statistical analysis to quantify relationships, test hypotheses, and validate assumptions.

-• Building predictive models to forecast future trends, identify anomalies, or classify data into categories.
+• Building predictive models to forecast trends, detect anomalies, and categorize data accurately.

 Technical content review by: Nick Hehr,Vijay Vuyyuru and Tahiya Salam